LenWinkler/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    A responsive website fluidly adapts to any device while an adaptive website only changes layout at certain widths.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means you start by designing the mobile layout first and changing the layout with 'min-width' media queries as you scale up.
+With desktop first, you start by designing the desktop layout first and then changing the layout with 'max-width' media queries as you get smaller.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Sets all text on the page to the same font size (~10px).
+This makes it easier to get the font sizes you want.

 4. How would you describe preprocessing to someone new to CSS?

+    A preprocessor is a 'language extension' for CSS.
+It adds a bunch of new features (variables, mixins, escaping, functions) and has it's own unique syntax.
+You write everything in your preprocessor and a compiler turns it into vanilla CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I like the idea of nesting things.
+It makes for much more organized and readable code.
+However, sometimes I can get lost in my own nested code.
+I've been stuck a couple times because I put things in the wrong 'scope'.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.